Interview with Arthur Hayes: AI Will Trigger a Financial Crisis—The Optimal Time to Buy Bitcoin Is When Central Banks Begin Printing Money

 Arthur Hayes:

-My point isn’t that all white-collar jobs vanish—but replacing just 10%–20% suffices to trigger leverage effects and cascading reactions.
-This mirrors a “Minsky Moment”: panic selling erupts when markets realize certain assets are worthless.
-Though full effects may take two to three years, market reactions could be immediate.
+My point isn’t that all white-collar jobs vanish—but replacing just 10%–20% suffices to trigger leverage effects and chain reactions.
+This mirrors a “Minsky Moment”: Panic selling erupts when markets realize certain assets are worthless.
+Though full impact may take 2–3 years, market reaction could be near-instant.

 Social Unrest and Economic Stress Impacting Crypto Markets